Skip to content

 DO I NEED TO MAKE A RESERVATION TO VISIT THE OBSERVATION SITES IN THE REGION?

 No!
 We have listed several observation sites in the region so that you can discover all the potential that Tadoussac area has to offer.
-On some sites, interpretive guides will help you identify different bird species.
+During our guided hikes, interpretive guides will help you identify different bird species.

 WHAT SPECIES CAN I EXPECT TO SEE DURING THE FESTIVAL?